twr14152/Network-Automation-Scripts-Python3/README.md

 I will be archiving or deleting scripts that no longer provide value.
 ### json/rpc - SRLinux
 - 11/30/2025 - Set up little lab usng Srlinux in containerlab.
-Used json/rpc to build the ospf connection between a couple of switches.
+Used json-rpc to build the ospf connection between a couple of switches.
 - srlinux/README.md - provide more context and info
 - config script - srlinux/json_rpc/enable_ospf.py
 - gather ospf info script - srlinux/json_rpc/get_info.py